Sports betting is now legal in Maine, which means it’s just about time to get in on the action.

 There a just a few stipulations on who is eligible to sign up and place wagers in the legal and regulated online sports betting market.
 They are all similar to the rules that are in place for visiting any retail casino in the state.

-Do I Have to be a Resident of ME Bet Online?
+Do I Have to be a Resident of Maine to Bet Online?

 No!
 You just need to be within the state’s border in order to wager on sports.
 This means that both residents and visitors can participate in Maine online sports betting.

-What Is the Legal Betting Age in ME?
+What Is the Legal Betting Age in Maine?

 Although 18-year-olds can play daily fantasy sports in Maine, the legal betting age is 21.
 That means prospective sports bettors must be at least 21 years old gamble on sports online.

-How Do I Join ME Sports Betting Sites?
+How Do I Join Maine Sports Betting Sites?

 Signing up for a new sportsbook account is a breeze, and only takes a few minutes.
 All you need to do is register with your correct information, verify your new account, deposit some funds and you’re in on the action.